 - Emerging markets or less developed countries may face more political, economic or structural challenges than developed countries.
 This means your money is at greater risk in a global equity fund.

-- In difficult market conditions, the value of some investments may be less predictable than normal and the fund may not be able to buy and sell these investments at the best time or at a fair price.
+- In difficult market conditions, the value of some investments may be less predictable than normal and Anthony Eaton and team may not be able to buy and sell these investments at the best time or at a fair price.

 - The level of targeted income is not guaranteed and may not be achieved.

 - The past performance of our fund is not a reliable indicator of future results.